One of the best things about iodine is that it’s an over-the-counter supplement available to almost everyone.

 The side effects listed above tend to stem from the thyroid gland directly.

-But it is my opinion that taking iodine by mouth may also have a direct impact on existing thyroid hormone that is already produced in your body.
+But it is my opinion that taking iodine by mouth may also have a direct impact on existing thyroid hormones that are already produced in your body.

 This may be why some individuals who take iodine notice an almost immediate improvement in their symptoms.

-The reason that this may occur is probably related to the structure of iodine and how it may displace other halides which share a similar electron outer shell.
+The reason that this may occur is probably related to the structure of iodine and how it may displace other halides that share a similar electron outer shell.

 It has been theorized (but not proven to my knowledge) that halides (bromine, chlorine, fluorine) may displace iodine on thyroid hormone molecules.